Sitecore Guidelines and Best Practices for Implementation

 As I’m sure you are aware, Content Management Systems (CMS) are very important as your website may be the first sales person a company interacts with.
-In this blog, I will be specifically discussing Sitecore.
+In this blog, I will be specifically discussing Sitecore best practices for development and architecture.
 If you didn’t know already, Sitecore is a beast when you consider how advanced it is and its capabilities.

 Personalisation, campaign management, Analytics, you name it!
 The question is, how can you get the best out of using Sitecore?
+What is the best practices for Sitecore?
 The first answer is, come to us; we have experienced Sitecore developers including myself who is the lead Sitecore solution architect having over 14 years of experience.

-To get the best of Sitecore your website needs a good structure.
+To get the best practice of Sitecore your website needs a good structure and a good architecture.
 Templates are how the best Sitecore solutions are born.
 Experienced Sitecore developers who do analysis of the website's requirements, break templates down to the basic entities and then work even further to understand the content structure required for the final site.

-To create a suitable template structure, it is important to pay attention to the following:
+To create a suitable template structure and architecture, it is important to pay attention to the following:

 - Find the relevant fields that relate to a particular entity and can be reused in another template